Car Theory Test Explained

 Booking your car theory test

-The current fee for taking the car theory test is £31.
+To book a theory test and for current test fees, see book theory test.
 The theory test can be booked online at the official direct.gov website.
 There is no booking fee if booked through the official website.
 It is worth being aware of websites offering to book your theory test for you.
 These website services will charge you the theory test fee of £25 plus a booking fee.